If you’re a Mom of an incoming Kindergarten student, these tips are for you

 You need to fill out ALL the volunteer paperwork, PTA, and clearances up front.
 That way when there’s something you want to help with, you’ll already be set up.
 It makes it feel less like you are dropping your kid off at a secure government facility.

 Meet the teacher is exciting since it is the first time you and your kid get to meet the teacher.
 This is usually when you receive important information like a class schedule, class rules, breakfast/lunch information, etc. This is your chance to ask all the questions you may have.
 The PISD “Meet the teacher” session is typically the day or two before school starts.

 They will release teacher info on the portal like the day before but your school FB page/website should announce those dates ahead of time.

 And, the best way to avoid misunderstandings with teachers is to have a clear line of communication from the beginning.
 So, get all necessary apps that your teacher may be using for contact, the Remind App, FB or WhatsApp groups or text reminders.

-Do not forget to sign up for the PISD E-News, to get email notifications too, and be sure to sign up for your school’s emails too.
+Be sure to sign up for your school’s emails too.